 - Smoking status (though do not worry, we do work with some of the best companies that offer smokers life insurance coverage)

 - Amount of alcohol consumed regularly

 Due to your congenital heart disease, the life insurance underwriters will also want to know more condition-specific information before they can make a decision on your coverage.
 Because of this, there are more specific questions that you will likely be asked.
 These may include some or all of the following:

-- When were you initially diagnosed with congenital heart disease?
+- What date did you get diagnosed with congenital heart disease?

 - Exactly what did your diagnosis entail?

-- What steps are you taking to help manage or control your condition?
+- What are you doing to manage your disease?